- Explore the distribution of values within a raster using histograms.

-# Import necessary packages import os import matplotlib.pyplot as plt import seaborn as sns import numpy as np import rasterio as rio import earthpy as et import earthpy.plot as ep # Get data and set wd et.data.get_data("colorado-flood") os.chdir(os.path.join(et.io.HOME, 'earth-analytics')) # Prettier plotting with seaborn sns.set(font_scale=1.5, style="whitegrid")
+# Import necessary packages import os import matplotlib.pyplot as plt import seaborn as sns import numpy as np import rioxarray as rxr import earthpy as et # Get data and set wd et.data.get_data("colorado-flood") os.chdir(os.path.join(et.io.HOME, 'earth-analytics', 'data')) # Prettier plotting with seaborn sns.set(font_scale=1.5, style="whitegrid")

-As you did in the previous lessons, you can open your raster data using
+In this lesson, you will learn how to explore the data values in a raster dataset using histogram plots.
+As you did in the previous lessons, you can begin by opening your raster data using

 Raster Histograms - Distribution of Elevation Values